-Our Board believes that the number of shares currently remaining available for issuance pursuant to future awards under the 2016 Plan (858,903) shares as of April 23, 2018) is insufficient for future granting needs.
-Accordingly, the 2018 Plan has initially fixes the number of shares of common stock authorized for issuance thereunder at 7,500,000.
-Based solely on the closing price of our common stock as reported on the NASDAQ Global Select Market on April 23, 2018 (\$10.12), the market value of the 7,500,000 shares that would be available for issuance under the 2018 Plan would be \$75,900,000.
+The Board believes that the number of shares currently remaining available for issuance pursuant to future awards under the 2018 Plan (2,480,441 shares as of April 12, 2021) is not sufficient for future granting needs.
+Accordingly, the proposed amendment to the 2018 Plan increases the number of shares of common stock authorized for issuance thereunder by 6,600,000.
+Based on the closing price of our common stock as reported on the Nasdaq Global Select Market on April 12, 2021 (\$7.18), the market value of the shares currently available for issuance under future awards, plus the additional 6,600,000 shares, would be \$65,197,566.

-As of April 23, 2018, 16,369,079 shares were subject to outstanding stock option and other stock-based awards granted under the 2016 Plan and the discontinued 2006 Plan.
-The foregoing number also includes shares of our common stock issuable upon redemption of outstanding deferred share units credited to our non-employee directors under our Compensation Policy for Non-Employee Directors.
-Accordingly, as of April 23, 2018, the equity overhang, represented by the sum of all outstanding stock option and other stock-based awards, plus the number of shares available for issuance pursuant to future awards under the 2016 Plan, was 11.5%.
-If the 2018 Plan is approved by shareholders, the equity overhang would be 15.7%.
-Equity overhang was calculated in each instance above as (a) the sum of (i) all shares issuable upon exercise, vesting or redemption of outstanding awards, plus (ii) all shares available for issuance pursuant to future awards under the 2016 Plan, as applicable, as a percentage of (b) the sum of (i) the number of shares of our common stock outstanding as of April 23, 2018, plus (ii) the number of shares described in clause (a) above.
+As of April 12, 2021, 20,340,933 shares were subject to outstanding stock option and other stock-based awards granted under the 2018 Plan and the discontinued 2016 and 2006 Plans (in all cases, assuming performance goals are met in full with respect to performance-based awards).
+The foregoing number also includes shares of our common stock issuable upon redemption of outstanding deferred share units credited to our non-employee directors under our Compensation Policy for Non-Employee Directors, but does not include the number of shares subject to outstanding stock options and other stock-based awards granted under the ImmunoGen, Inc. Inducement Equity Incentive Plan (the "Inducement Plan") (1,407,300 shares outstanding as of April 12, 2021).
+Accordingly, as of April 12, 2021, the equity overhang, represented by the sum of all outstanding stock option and other stock-based awards, other than those granted under the Inducement Plan, plus the number of shares available for issuance pursuant to future awards under the 2018 Plan, was 10.2%.
+If the proposed amendment to the 2018 Plan is approved by shareholders, the equity overhang would be 13.6%, not taking into account awards granted under the Inducement Plan.
+Equity overhang was calculated in each instance above as (a) the sum of (i) all shares issuable under exercise, vesting, or redemption of outstanding awards, plus (ii) all shares available for issuance pursuant to future awards, as a percentage of (b) the sum of (i) the number of shares of our common stock outstanding as of April 12, 2021, plus (ii) the number of shares described in clause (a) above.

-The Compensation Committee has considered our historical annual burn rate in granting awards under the 2016 Plan and the 2006 Plan, and believes that our burn rate, determined as described below, is reasonable for a company in late-stage drug development that is prudently planning for success.
+The Compensation Committee of our Board of Directors has considered our historical annual burn rate in granting awards under the 2018 Plan and previous plans, and believes that our burn rate, determined on this basis, is reasonable for a development stage company that is prudently planning for success.
 We also believe that it is appropriate to exclude the impact of new hire awards, which are determined primarily by competitive market conditions, in evaluating our burn rate.
-The following table shows our 3-year burn rate history (excluding new hire awards):
+The following table shows our 3-year burn rate history (adjusted to exclude new hire awards under the Inducement Plan):

-CY17 CY16 CY15 Adjusted Gross Burn Rate as a % of Outstanding Shares (1) 3.62 % 4.32 % 2.71 % Adjusted Net Burn Rate as a % of Outstanding Shares (2) 0.34 % 2.00 % 1.75 %
+CY20 CY19 CY18 Adjusted Gross Burn Rate as a % of Outstanding Shares (1) 3.6% 5.5% 3.5% Adjusted Net Burn Rate as a % of Outstanding Shares (2) 2.1% -1.0% 2.5%